Biggest Dota 2 Events Schedule In 2026

 In addition to the Major Dota 2 events mentioned above, many other Tier-1 tournaments will be held.
 Below is a complete list of tournaments by season.

-The first Tier-1 tournament of 2026 will be BLAST Slam VI, which will take place from February 3 to 15.
-The group stage and Play-In will be held online, while the playoffs will be played on LAN, setting the pace for the entire season and testing whether Tundra Esports can continue their winning streak.
+The first Tier-1 tournament of the year, BLAST Slam VI, has already taken place.
+From February 3 to February 15, 12 teams competed in the classic format of the series, with Team Liquid becoming the champions.
 The winter part of the season will continue with DreamLeague Season 28, scheduled for February 16 to March 1, the main online tournament of this part of the season, featuring 16 teams with a $1 million prize pool and EPT Points.

 The spring segment of the season will open with PGL Wallachia Season 7, which will be held from March 5 to 15 in Bucharest in a LAN format with a $1 million prize pool.
 It will be followed by DreamLeague Season 29 (March 13–24), an online tournament for 16 teams that will allow participants to compete without travel, while retaining the same prize pool and EPT Points.
 The season will then continue with PGL Wallachia Season 8, taking place from April 16 to 26 in Bucharest, where 16 teams will once again compete for $1 million.